AKGG0328/P.E.T.R.A/README.md

  Overview
 ---
 This project is a modern Python port of our lab's original MATLAB processing scripts.
-Originally developed to analyze transient calcium responses in DRG neurons under ultrasound stimulation, this tool automates the extraction, validation, and geometric analysis of raw fluorescence data.
+Originally developed to analyze transient calcium responses in DRG neurons under ultrasound stimulation, this tool automates the extraction, validation, and geometric analysis of raw fluorescence data from __MetaFluor__.
 This tool significantly improves execution speed, removes the need for expensive MATLAB licenses, and packages the entire workflow into a standalone, interactive executable that requires zero coding knowledge to run during active experiments.

 The Art ANOVA analysis process can be seen in `Pipeline for Experimental Transients & aRt Analysis.ipynb` but is not yet implemented